hatmarch/centos-gitlab-ce/README.md

 This project contains a Docker image that can be used as a base image to create a new Docker image customised for your environment.

-The included docker-build-output.txt file contains logs from a test image build.

 ### Building the Docker image yourself and hosting it